-One advantage of donor-egg IVF, whether with partner sperm or donor sperm, is that it has a high probability of success and that is why more and more women are turning to it to become mothers.
+One advantage of donor-egg IVF, whether with partner sperm or donor sperm, is that it has a high probability of success and as such more and more women are turning to it to become mothers.

 - 1.